cremerlab/useless_expression/code/processing/plate_reader/2021-07-21_r1_SingleKO_glucose/README.md

 status: >
     Accepted
 description : >
-    Experiment appears to have been successful.
-It looks like the wild-type strain is growing slightly faster than usual, though.
+    Experiment appears to have been successful with no aberrant results.
 ---

 # 2021-07-21 Single KO Glucose Growth Rate Determination